Wild Thing (podcast)

 Wild Thing is a podcast about the relationship between science and society.
 It is hosted by Laura Krantz and produced by Foxtopus Ink.
 In 2006 Krantz learned that she was related to anthropologist Grover Krantz, who had spent much of his career writing about and hunting for Sasquatch, after she read an article in the Washington Post.
-At the time, Krantz was working at National Public Radio and thought that she needed to dig deeper.
+At the time, Krantz was working at National Public Radio and thought that she needed to investigate further.
 Through her reporting she came to understand that the search for Sasquatch spoke to important questions about human evolution, conspiracy theories, and the human connection to the natural world.
-The second season of Wild Thing concerns the search for extraterrestrial life.
-The third season explores the future (and past) of nuclear power.
+The second season of Wild Thing concerns the search for extraterrestrial life, while the third season discusses the history and future of nuclear power.